Safari Guide training

 The next step for me would be becoming a part time Safari Guide - what an impact my grandparent's photo album had on me!

 In 2017 I undertook a 28 day intensive safari guide training course with EcoTraining in Borana, Kenya.
 To say I loved this experience is an understatement!
 It was a challenge but I learnt so much and am so proud that in addition to receiving accredited certification from EcoTraining, I also passed the additional Bronze Level Award with the Kenya Professional Safari Guide Association (KPSGA).
 I'm honoured to have been made a Fellow of the Royal Geographical Society (FRGS) in 2019.
+In 2022 I completed an East African ornithology course for Guides in North Laikipia, Kenya.

 I'm planning to run a couple of safaris a year (I have created an exciting itinerary but can suggest other trips to fit interests, timescales and budget) and would love to share my passion for Kenya with others, so safari njema anyone?